-14. The situation as indicated in last follow-up report remains the same in relation to the legal provisions.
-The outstanding requirement is the exclusion of one-off transactions from the suspicious transaction reporting requirement.
+15. The situation as indicated in last follow-up report remains the same in relation to the legal provisions.
+The outstanding requirement is the exclusion of one-off transactions from the suspicious transaction reporting requirement as noted in the Follow-Up Report of May 2010.
 This was reported in the last follow-up as being under review by the authorities.
-With regard to implementation, the following table incorporates the most recent statistics on the number of suspicious activity reports (SARs) submitted to the Financial Intelligence Unit (FIU) since February 2010.
+With regard to implementation, the following table gives a breakdown of the types of reporting entities which submitted SARs for the period January to June 2012.